Can supervise: YES

 microstructural effects were also a key factor in strength loss for all mortars particularly for those containing

-Maynard-Casely, HE, Booth, N, Leung, AE, Stuart, BH & Thomas, PS 2019, 'Potential of neutron powder diffraction for the study of solid triacylglycerols', Food Structure, vol. 22.View/Download from: UTS OPUS or Publisher's site
+Maynard-Casely, HE, Booth, N, Leung, AE, Stuart, BH & Thomas, PS 2019, 'Potential of neutron powder diffraction for the study of solid triacylglycerols', Food Structure, vol. 22.View/Download from: Publisher's site

 © 2019 We present a high-resolution neutron powder diffraction study of the triclinic β form of tripalmitin as well as in situ crystallisation experiments, monitored with neutron diffraction, conducted over three different cooling rates.
 We use the results from the high-resolution study to anticipate if neutron diffraction could be beneficial in differentiating the polymorphism in triacylglycerol systems.
 We extend on this to present analysis of a diffraction pattern of cocoa butter, to establish the potential for neutron diffraction to study the (hydrogenous) forms of triacylglycerols used in food production.

-Stuart, BH, Maynard-Casely, HE, Booth, N, Leung, AE & Thomas, PS 2019, 'Neutron diffraction of deuterated tripalmitin and the influence of shear on its crystallisation.', Chemistry and physics of lipids, vol. 221, pp. 108-113.View/Download from: UTS OPUS or Publisher's site
+Stuart, BH, Maynard-Casely, HE, Booth, N, Leung, AE & Thomas, PS 2019, 'Neutron diffraction of deuterated tripalmitin and the influence of shear on its crystallisation.', Chemistry and physics of lipids, vol. 221, pp. 108-113.View/Download from: Publisher's site

 This neutron diffraction study of deuterated tripalmitin has provided further insight into a forensic observation of the crystallisation of lipids under high-shear conditions.
 To achieve this, an experimental set up was designed to enable simultaneous rheological data from a Couette cell to be recorded with neutron powder diffraction, enabling the influence of shear on the polymorph transformation on cooling to be monitored in real time.
 Tripalmitin was observed to directly transform from a liquid phase to a β polymorph under the influence of shear.
 Although the liquid to β transition was not observed to be influenced by shear rate, the degree of crystallinity, qualitatively denoted by an increase in the sharpness of the diffraction peaks, was observed at higher shear rates.
 Evidence is also presented that the rate of cooling influences the ordering in the β-polymorph produced in zero shear conditions.

-Stuart, BH, Thomas, PS, Barrett, M & Head, K 2019, 'Modelling clay materials used in artworks: an infrared spectroscopic investigation', Heritage Science, vol. 7, no. 1.View/Download from: UTS OPUS or Publisher's site
+Stuart, BH, Thomas, PS, Barrett, M & Head, K 2019, 'Modelling clay materials used in artworks: an infrared spectroscopic investigation', Heritage Science, vol. 7, no. 1.View/Download from: Publisher's site

-Sullivan, C, Thomas, P & Stuart, B 2019, 'An atomic force microscopy investigation of plastic wrapping materials of forensic relevance buried in soil environments', Australian Journal of Forensic Sciences, vol. 51, no. 5, pp. 596-605.View/Download from: UTS OPUS or Publisher's site
+Sullivan, C, Thomas, P & Stuart, B 2019, 'An atomic force microscopy investigation of plastic wrapping materials of forensic relevance buried in soil environments', Australian Journal of Forensic Sciences, vol. 51, no. 5, pp. 596-605.View/Download from: Publisher's site

 © 2018 Australian Academy of Forensic Sciences Plastics are one means of disposal of items or remains associated with criminal activity.
 The surface characteristics of plastic wrapping materials of forensic interest in soil environments have been investigated to determine the environmental factors that have the greatest influence on the degradation process of such polymers.
 Polyethylene bags and poly(vinyl chloride) sheeting were buried in model environments encompassing different soil types, moisture content, pH and temperature.
 Atomic force microscopy was used to monitor the changes to the polymer surface at a nanometre level.
 Over a two-year burial period, the degradation of polyethylene was found to be enhanced by an increased moisture content and an elevated soil pH.
 The plasticizer content of poly(vinyl chloride) was affected by burial and was observed to leach from the plastic in all environments continually over the burial period.
 A moist environment was shown to have a more pronounced effect on the removal of plasticizer.
 A measurement of the surface roughness of plastics using atomic force microscopy has been shown to be sensitive to the burial environment and demonstrates the potential of this technique to measure relatively subtle changes to burial items exposed to different environments.